-If you have power door locks, you can program your vehicle to delay the locking of the doors.
+If you have power door locks, you can program your vehicle to delay locking the doors.
 This lets you or your passengers exit the vehicle after you've pressed the power door lock switch.
 All of the doors will lock once everyone has gotten out of the vehicle and the doors are closed.